smix8/godot-docs/classes/class_projectsettings.rst

 If ``true``, disables printing to standard error.
 If ``true``, this also hides error and warning messages printed by :ref:`@GlobalScope.push_error<class_@GlobalScope_method_push_error>` and :ref:`@GlobalScope.push_warning<class_@GlobalScope_method_push_warning>`.
 See also :ref:`application/run/disable_stdout<class_ProjectSettings_property_application/run/disable_stdout>`.

 Changes to this setting will only be applied upon restarting the application.
+To control this at runtime, use :ref:`Engine.print_error_messages<class_Engine_property_print_error_messages>`.

 .. rst-class:: classref-item-separator